-How To Apply
+How to Apply

-Grants Management System Instructions.
-Applications must be submitted through the online Grants Management System (GMS).
+Grants Management System instructions.
+Applicants must submit their applications through the online Grants Management System (GMS).
 Applicants should begin the process early, especially if this is the first time they have used the system.
 Each application requires a separate GMS registration.
-For a step-by-step guide, visit www.ojp.gov/funding/Masterjobaids.pdf.For additional information, call the GMS Help Desk at 1-888-549-9901.
+For a step-by-step guide, visit www.ojp.gov/funding/Masterjobaids.pdf.
+For additional information, call the GMS Help Desk at 1-888-549-9901.